 The listeners in 1906 likely felt all these emotions and more.
-One thing is certain - they were witnessing something that had never occurred before.
+One thing is certain — they witnessed something that had never occurred before.

-Before we look at the message that was heard on this historic night, let's take a look at the journey that got us there and the person responsible - a Canadian named Reginald Aubrey Fessenden.
+Before looking at the message that was heard on this historic night, take a look at the journey that made it possible and the person responsible — a Canadian named Reginald Aubrey Fessenden.

 Early in his career, Fessenden worked as chief instrument tester for Thomas Edison.
 It was here that he learned about wiring and electricity.
 He impressed Edison and their clients with his ingenuity and intelligence.